ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.rst

 Preparing the ``fitness_func`` Parameter
 -----------------------------------------

-Even there are some steps in the genetic algorithm pipeline that can work the same regardless of the problem being solved, one critical step is the calculation of the fitness value.
+Even though some steps in the genetic algorithm pipeline can work the same regardless of the problem being solved, one critical step is the calculation of the fitness value.
 There is no unique way of calculating the fitness value and it changes from one problem to another.

 PyGAD has a parameter called ``fitness_func`` that allows the user to specify a custom function/method to use when calculating the fitness.